Vibecodr basics

 People can interact with it immediately instead of landing on a static preview or screenshot.

-The runtime is separated from Vibecodr's own storage and cookies.
+The runtime stays separate from Vibecodr's own storage and cookies.

 A vibe can be tuned at runtime without becoming a different product.